-1. Restrict participating travelers to clearly defined geographical areas and ensure limited contact with those not subject to selfquarantine.
-The geographical areas may include adjacent shoreline areas where beach access is permitted by applicable state and county authorities, provided that members of the public are given notice of the EMQ and are not prohibited from accessing the shoreline area;

-2. Include safety, monitoring and enforcement measures consistent with industry standards;
+- 1. Restrict participating travelers to clearly defined geographical areas and ensure limited contact with those not subject to self-quarantine.
+The geographical areas may include adjacent shoreline areas where beach access is permitted by applicable state and county authorities, provided that members of the public are given notice of the EMQ and are not prohibited from accessing the shoreline area; - 2.
+Include safety, monitoring and enforcement measures consistent with industry standards;

-3. Provide capacity for isolating any positive or suspected COVID-19 cases and provide necessary wraparound services for such persons;

-4. Require participating travelers to sign waivers confirming they have voluntarily elected to participate in the EMQ; voluntarily agreed to electronic monitoring and other requirements; and voluntarily waived express privacy protections, including to health information, as necessary to accomplish the public health purpose of this Proclamation;

-5. Require participating travelers to bear all costs related to their participation in the EMQ, including monitoring, isolation, care, lodging and other expenses.
+- 3. Provide capacity for isolating any positive or suspected COVID-19 cases and provide necessary wraparound services for such persons; - 4.
+Require participating travelers to sign waivers confirming they have voluntarily elected to participate in the EMQ; voluntarily agreed to electronic monitoring and other requirements; and voluntarily waived express privacy protections, including to health information, as necessary to accomplish the public health purpose of this Proclamation; - 5.
+Require participating travelers to bear all costs related to their participation in the EMQ, including monitoring, isolation, care, lodging and other expenses. - 6.
+Notwithstanding the limitation on short-term rentals serving as quarantine locations set forth in Section IV.B, counties may enter into an EMQ agreement with an operator of short-term rentals provided it meets the same resort and hotel operational and safety standards set forth herein.